foderking/speculate/README.md

 Navigate to the root directory, open the terminal and run `./mvnw spring-boot:run`

 # Buildling
 To compile it to a distributable jar file, run:
 `mvn package -DskipTests`

 This jar file would be located in something like `target/speculate-0.0.1.jar.original`

+You can also go to the latest release and just download the jar

 ## Hot Reloading

 To hot reload when the application is already running:

 `mvn compile`

 ## Interface